 The Cognitive Studies MA consists of 180 credits, and can be undertaken full-time (1 year) or part-time (2 years).
 Part-Time MA students are fully integrated into the programme and the flexibility of this option allows students to fit study around their other activities and responsibilities.

-The list of MA modules varies slightly from year to year.
-Here is a sample of some representative modules for the year 2017-18.
+The list of MA modules available varies slightly from year to year.
+Below is a sample of some representative modules for the year 2018-19.